mozdevs/servo-experiments/experiments/divMosaics/README.md

 CSS properties which allows thier movement to be animated by altering these with JavaScript.
 Mosaic tiles are created using the `MosaicTile` constructor function, found in `js/Tile.js`.

-As generating a mosaic typically involves creating a lot of tiles, to avoid unnescessarily creating new tiles between different mosaic constructions, there is a simple `TileFactory` object which manages a pool of `MosaicTiles` and re-uses them where possible.
-This is also defined in `js/Tile.js`.
+As generating a mosaic typically involves creating a lot of tiles, to avoid unnescessarily creating new tiles between different mosaic constructions, there is a simple `TileFactory` object which manages a pool of `MosaicTile`s and re-uses them where possible.
 Subsequently, all `MosaicTile` objects are 'created' through the `TileFactory` as opposed to directly.

 The `TileFactory` object works by storing a list of mosaic tiles which are currently 'free'.
 It exposes a `tile` method which requests a tile with given configuration.